-All proposals submitted to the Impact-Focused Research Program are reviewed for relevance and potential impact, as well as scientific and technical merit.
+All proposals submitted to the Research Funding Program are reviewed for relevance and potential impact, as well as scientific and technical merit.
 OHTN uses a two-stage process of peer review adapted from the U.S. National Institutes of Health Enhanced Review Criteria.

 OHTN Research Chair: Dr. Jonathan Salsberg